Eve-positional languages: putting order into B\"uchi automata: Ordered Büchi tiles and overview of the contributions

 Note that $t_a$ is not necessarily a "skeleton", as it can have two transitions starting from the same state $i$.
 We then define $f(a)$ as the upwards closure of $t_a$, and $\Gamma$ as $f(\Pi)$.
-An example of such a construction can be observed in \Cref{fig:rabin-oBuchi}.\oi{Le lien Cref est cassé ?
-Il pointe vers la section, et non vers la figure}
+An example of such a construction can be observed in \Cref{fig:rabin-oBuchi}.

 We claim that for $w = (w_j)_{j\in \NN}\in \Pi^\omega$, $w \in L$ if and only if $f(w)\in \LangS(\A)$.
 Indeed, if $w \in L$, there exists $i$ such that infinitely often, $w_j \in G_i$, and past some index $j_0$, $w_j \notin R_i$.
 One easily checks that $(n,1,n)^{j_0-1}\ (n,0,i)\ (i,r_{j_0},i)\ (i,r_{j_0+1},i)\dots$ (in which for all~$j\geqslant j_0$, $r_j$ is~$0$ if $w_j\in G_i$, and $1$ otherwise), is an "accepting run@@tile" over $w$.